Are you ready to find a school that's aligned with your interests?

-Some of the biggest players in the industry, like New York-based General Assembly, now look almost like miniature universities, with multiple programs and large alumni networks.
-More than 70,000 students completed the company’s programs, and it counts Google, Microsoft, Visa, and Loreal among its hiring partners.
-The General Assembly offers full- and part-time programs in data science, software engineering, data analytics, and web development at twenty locations across the country and online.
+Some of the biggest players in the industry, like New York-based General Assembly, offer multiple programs and large alumni networks.
+More than 70,000 students completed the company’s bootcamps, counting Google, Microsoft, Visa, and L’Oreal among its hiring partners.
+General Assembly offers full- and part-time programs in data science, software engineering, data analytics, and web development at 20 locations across the country and online.

-Schools like General Assembly created unique ways of luring students, beyond simply providing a quick turnaround and a route to coding jobs.
-Many, including Lambda and Fullstack Academy, allow students to attend for free, charging tuition only after they land a job.
-Others, including App Academy and Thinkful, offer money-back guarantees that graduates will find employment.
+Many programs like General Assembly feature unique ways of attracting students beyond providing a quick route to coding jobs.
+Students at Fullstack Academy and Lambda attend bootcamp for free and pay tuition only after they land a job.
+Other programs, including App Academy and Thinkful, offer money-back guarantees that graduates find employment.

-These sorts of enticements continue to attract aspiring programmers away from computer science degree programs.
+Benefits like these continue to draw aspiring programmers looking for an alternative to computer science degrees.
 Read on to learn what the best coding bootcamps can offer.
-You can also learn more about bootcamps with our coding bootcamp guide.

 Top Online Programs